-Room & Board is for the academic year and includes residence hall accommodations and meals.
+Room & Board is for the academic year and includes residence hall accommodations and three meals daily on class days only (generally Monday through Thursday).

 The Optional Weekend Meal Plan provides two meals daily from Friday through Sunday for students who wish to have weekend meals in a University dining facility (excluding designated holiday periods).
 Residence hall students may only make changes to the plan through the first two weeks of each term.
 After that time, the charge cannot be removed for that term.